-Before law school, Joseph worked at the World Bank in Washington, DC.
+Before law school, Mr. Mansilla spent four years at the World Bank in Washington, DC.
 There, he was part of a three-person team in a million-dollar grant operation to address sex- and gender-based violence in Africa.
-He also helped raise funds through the Nordic Trust Fund to conduct a human rights research, and he was an active member of the LGBT staff association, where he helped research the “economic cost of homophobia.”
-He was hired by the World Bank for his work on youth-led grassroots advocacy work in his home island of Mindanao in the Philippines, focusing on social accountability and conflict resolution.
+He also helped raise funds through the Nordic Trust Fund to conduct research on human rights, and he was an active member of the LGBT staff association.
+He was hired by the World Bank for his work on youth-led grassroots advocacy efforts in his home island of Mindanao in the Philippines, focusing on social accountability and conflict resolution.

 J.D.
 Cornell Law School